 If, for any local or national reasons, our couriers cannot deliver to your centre, they will return your question paper despatches to us.
 If this is because your country is currently closed for despatches, we will send your despatch at a later date.
-If you haven't received your question papers you should contact us.
+If you have not received your question papers within two working days of the exam, you should contact us.
 If we cannot send question papers to you in time for the exam we will discuss with you whether alternative arrangements can be made.
 We are unable to deliver your question papers to a different address.